 Let’s talk about wild animals, particularly bears.
 Both of these parks have black and grizzly bears and they come in contact with people often (there are about 700 grizzly bears in the region).
 After all my trips to these parks, I’ve only ever encountered bears along the road where there were tons of people watching as well.
 We usually had a ranger or two at the scene joining us.
 I’ve never felt in danger.
 The prospect of getting to see a bear is one of my favorite things about these parks.

 Trekking poles can really help if you are at all unstable on your feet, and you will see lots of people using them.
 They are lightweight and collapse down small enough to go in a suitcase.
 Most of the trails are groomed but you will come across some rocky spots.
 Plus, doesn’t hiking with a stick or two feel kind of natural?
-Try these Black Diamond trekking poles or these bargain-priced ones.
+Try these trekking poles that we like.

 Funny fact about national parks: you aren’t allowed to take any rocks, flowers, wood, or the like out of the park.
 However, they will allow you to pick up a stick off the ground and use it for hiking as long as you leave it in the park when you are done.